1. What is EMTM?

 The following English language certificates are accepted for EMTM applicants (with indication of the minimum level/score): IELTS (6.5), TOEFL (230 points for computer-based test / 575 points for paper-based test / 88 points for Internet-based Test), Cambridge ESOL (Cambridge Certificate in Advanced English (CAE) with minimum level C).

-7. Can I still apply for EMTM if my language examination results in English are lower than specified in the requirements?
+6. Can I still apply to the EMTM programme if my language examination results in English are lower than specified in the requirements?

 No. Applicants with scores lower than the minimum requirement will not be considered for selection.